 Coral Gables Trolley

-In Coral Gables, the free runs Monday through Friday from 6:30 a.m. until 8 p.m. and on Gallery Night (the first Friday of the month) until 10 p.m.
+The free Coral Gables trolley service runs every 12-15 minutes, Monday through Friday from 6:30 a.m. until 8 p.m. and on Gallery Night (the first Friday of the month) until 10 p.m.
 For Coral Gables trolley line schedule and route, visit coralgables.com.

 Notable stops along the Coral Gables trolley route include: